 I once ran a Buying Facilitation® training for The Covey Leadership Center.
 They staunchly believed that because they were teaching The Seven Habits of Highly Effective People, they had the right to push and manipulate.

-We forget that by assuming we have Another’s answers we end up taking their power away, assuredly biasing the direction of their growth journey, and not serving them at all.
-And this actually causes the resistance we receive, and then we blame them – prospects seem ‘stupid’, patients ‘don’t care’ about their health, students ‘don’t want’ to learn, and clients ‘won’t listen’ to us – for resisting.
+We forget that by assuming we have Another’s answers we end up taking their power away, assuredly biasing the direction of their growth journey, restricting their full set of choices and not serving them at all.
+When this causes resistance we blame them – prospects seem ‘stupid’, patients ‘don’t care’ about their health, students ‘don’t want’ to learn, and clients ‘won’t listen’ to us – for resisting.

 WHY WE CAN’T CHANGE OTHERS EVEN WITH GOOD MOTIVES

 We know someone needs to stop smoking, or eat differently.
 We are certain the environment is in trouble.
+People buy assault weapons that kill children.
+We know these behaviors are bad for us, for each other, for the world.
 But we don’t seem to have the ability to get Others to change.
-We provide all the scientific evidence, relate a story of someone who has died, or offer different approaches to stop.
+We provide scientific evidence, relate a story of someone who has died, or offer different approaches to stop.
 We know that a company or group really, really needs our solution.
 And yet they persist with failing results rather than change.